I’ve reached the land of corn and wine,

 For all my night has passed away…

 While at the graveyard, strewn with broken and weathered stones, dilapidated grave houses, and faded fake flowers, I felt Laura Nelson there with me in my sadness.
 It is not an experience I have felt comfortable talking much about until now.
 I’d been so sad that their graves were unmarked.
-I thought maybe I could do something to fix it.
+I thought eventually, I could do something to fix it.
 For example, I could spearhead crowdsource-funding to buy them headstones or commission a portrait of them, beautiful mother and loyal son.

 In my mind, Laura would be wearing a lavender floral prairie dress.
-She would not just be immortalized dangling like a rag doll above that bridge in Okfuskee County.
+She would not just be dangling like a rag doll above that bridge in Okfuskee County.
 Instead, she would be frolicking as a young pioneer in a new state with her son by her side.
 It would be a portrait for the ages; one that would elevate their deaths beyond memory and time.